Please read carefully. Failure to comply with the rules below could result in disqualification.

 Senior Dancer of the Year (Ages 15 - 19)

-In each of the following Rising Starz divisions each Dancer of the Year winner receives a $200 cash award and a tiara/cap.
+In each of the following STARZ OF TOMORROW divisions each Dancer of the Year winner receives a Gift Certificate and a Tiara/Cap.

 Mini Dancer of the Year (Ages 5 & under)